 The mission and vision of Fort Bragg is of "[a] city which seeks to preserve its natural beauty and provide access to the scenic and recreational resources of its natural setting."
 (Ibid.)
 Nevertheless, the project obstructs natural beauty as mentioned above.
 The mission and vision of Fort Bragg is as "[a] city that embraces its role as the primary commercial and service center on the Mendocino coast."
 (Ibid.)
 Nevertheless, this project sacrifices real property that was expressly allocated for visitor serving commercial facilities to insular bedroom units.
-The mission and vision of Fort Bragg is "[a] city which promotes itself as a tourist destination and which provides the necessary infrastructure and services to support a growing population of transient visitors."
+The mission and vision of Fort Bragg is "[a] city which provides the necessary infrastructure and services to support a growing population of transient visitors."
 (Ibid.)
 Nevertheless, this project rebuffs transient visitors in favor of cloistered bedrooms.